RobinLinus/ubercent/crypto-cash.md

 ### One-time self-printed cash
 - everybody with internet connection, app and printer can print his's own cash.
-- cash receiver scans the bill and redeems it immediatly.
+- cash receiver scans the cash and redeems it immediatly.
 - if the amount appears in receiver's XCC wallet, the transaction was valid and secure.

-### RFID-based one-time cash
+### NFC/RFID-based one-time cash
 - same system as self-printed, but with reusable RFID tokens
+  - everyone can rewrite public key and secret

-### zero-knowledge proof with RF-powered computation
+### interactive proof with RF-powered computation
+- the cash never reveals it's secret to anybody
+- but it can prove to anybody that it knows the secret
+  - the verifier encrypts a random string with the cash's public key and sends the encrypted text to the cash.
+If the cash can tell the plain text, it probably knows the private key. (zero-knowledge proof)

 ## One-time self-printed cash
 Simple App to print out bills that are actually private keys of an XCC wallet.
 Those bills are charged by transfering XCC to the wallet it represents.